deepaksood619/deepaksood619.github.io/docs/databases/indexing/mysql-indexing.md

 # MySQL Indexing

-## Important Points
+## Important Points / Keep in mind / Gotchas

 - The primary key is already an index
-  - We can't have a Primary Key column with a NULLvalue.
+  - We can't have a Primary Key column with a NULL value.
 - Using composite indexes is vital if you're trying to speed up a particular query
 - Index order is very VERY important
 - Avoid performing file sorts